Skip to main content

 • To ask the human before routing work to peer agents outside the direct hierarchy.

-Cycle prevention is handled before saving manager changes: an agent cannot report to itself, and the UI checks the manager chain so loops cannot be created accidentally.
+Cycle prevention is handled before saving manager changes: an agent cannot report to itself, and the UI walks the manager chain via the agent_reports_chain RPC so loops cannot be created accidentally.

 Usage budgets